 Make a quick stop in Dolphin Bay and see the dolphins swimming in the ocean, it is guaranteed that you will see them and if you are sharp enough with your camera you can get a picture or two.
 If your thing is snorkeling, from there you can go to Coral Cay (Crawl Cay) and admire the coral formations around this really small island.
 You can also enjoy delectable seafood lunches.
-There are several tours that normally include these two destinations.
+Several tours normally include these two destinations.

 What else?
 So much more… go and take an adventure on the Sloth trail.
-This path is divided in two: an aquatic and a land trail, and is done with local Indian guides who can be hired in the restaurant of the community Timorogo.
-First you go in rowing boats through a creek where you can spot many birds and as the trail name suggest sloths.
-Then you go by land trough some old plantations to finally meet a "hill" that is actually a coral reef that ended up in the middle of the island by earth movements in a timeframe of thousands of years.
+This path is divided into two: an aquatic and a land trail, and is done with local Indian guides who can be hired in the restaurant of the community Timorogo.
+First, you go in rowing boats through a creek where you can spot many birds and as the trail name suggests sloths.
+Then you go by land through some old plantations to finally meet a "hill" that is actually a coral reef that ended up in the middle of the island by earth movements in a timeframe of thousands of years.
 There are also caves in the "hill" where bats live.
 It is very interesting to see!